Full Hearts: Plot

 Smash (Gaius Charles) uses the church donations to pay for the steroids, although he feels guilt over his actions.
-He is also concerned about his incoming game, which will take place at Gatling, his hometown.
+He is also concerned about his upcoming game, which will take place at Gatling, his hometown.
 At the hospital, Lyla (Minka Kelly) tries to apologize to Jason (Scott Porter) over her affair with Tim (Taylor Kitsch), but Jason removes all their pictures from the wall, ending their relationship.
 A dejected Lyla leaves the hospital, leaving a present for Jason at the entrance.

 Matt (Zach Gilford) prepares for his date with Julie (Aimee Teegarden), buying a Members Only jacket when pressured by Landry (Jesse Plemons).
 When he arrives to pick her up, Tami (Connie Britton) disapproves of Julie's clothing and forces her to change it.
 He takes her to a theater to watch Eragon but the screening is sold out, and he unsuccessfully tries to use his status as quarterback to get preferential treatment.
 Their date is cut short when Landry, who is watching Lorraine (Louanne Stephens), calls when Lorraine has a breakdown, forcing Matt to take Julie at his house and calm his grandmother by singing "Mr. Sandman".
 Julie asks Landry to take her home, and Matt believes he blew it, although Landry says that she thought it was sweet.
 Separately, Julie tells Tami that for the first time, she saw the "real" Matt.